jestjs/jest/docs/Configuration.md

 :::note

-This option is only supported using the default `jest-circus`. test runner.
+This option is only supported using the default `jest-circus` test runner.

 :::